SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Since all guides are volunteers, you might be asking yourself about their reliability.
 Believe me when I tell you that these guides LOVE giving these tours and teaching others about the city.

 The SF Public Library has a strict policy for its volunteers.
-It's considered a privilege to be accepted as a tour volunteer.
+It's considered a privilege to be accepted as a tour guide.
 Each one has to go on several other walks before they are trained to give one of these free walking tours on their own.

 Many of them have also had to develop and submit a new tour idea before they are able to give a tour.
 Simply stated: These are some of the most reliable volunteers you will find.
 They are super friendly and helpful, too!